 Who will score first or last, will AFC Bournemouth shock everyone and bag a hat-trick!
-With Coral you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.
+With Betfair you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.

 A.F.C.
 Bournemouth is based in Bournemouth, Dorset They will play in the Premier League, the top tier of the English football league system during the 2015/16 season.
 The club's stadium is traditionally known as Dean Court although under a current sponsorship arrangement it is officially called the Vitality Stadium.
 It has been in existence since 1899.

 Nicknamed The Cherries, the team traditionally played in red shirts with white sleeves until 1971, when the strip was changed to red and black stripes, similar to that of A.C.
 Milan.
 A predominantly red shirt was chosen for the 2004–05 and 2005–06 seasons before a return to the stripes for the 2006–07 season due to fan demand.

 After narrowly avoiding relegation from the Football League in the 2008–09 season, Bournemouth were promoted to League One at the end of the 2009–10 season.
 After making the League One play-off semi-finals in 2010–11, and achieving a mid-table finish in 2011–12, Bournemouth won promotion to the Championship at the end of the 2012–13 season, putting them in the second tier of the league for only the second time in their history.
 In the 2014–15 season, they won the Championship title, and earned promotion to the Premier League for the first time in their history.

 Manager Eddie Howe

 Season 2016/2017 sees big spending by all teams with Manchester United topping the big spending league by paying a world record fee for Paul Pogba a player they let go for £800,000 several years before.